 - Determine where you want to place ribbon (to make mitered corners like ours, fold and tuck ribbon to create right angle; press into shape with a hot iron; secure with dot of Fabri-Tac glue).
 Glue ribbon to pelmet; let dry.

 - Epoxy, then screw two L-brackets to top interior of each pelmet side, so unattached bracket ends face in and are parallel to the top front of pelmet; clamp into place while glue dries.
 Add duct tape to secure brackets.

 - Mount pelmet to wall just above the window; ours was about an inch above the top of the window frame.

-Why spend a lot of money getting your home décor ready for summer?
+Why spend a lot of money getting your home décor ready for late summer?
 Here are 18 quick and easy DIY ideas that will look pretty at any party and celebrate the season.

 Chairs are hospitable and versatile.
 Adding a couple of great chairs is an easy and affordable way to give a space a new look—plus, chairs are a cinch to reposition and move around as needed.
 This friendly adaptability is perhaps what motivates DIYers to habitually pick them up at thrift shops, auctions, and flea markets, or to resurrect them from the trash.
 In the hands of our 10 featured aesthetes, artists, and chair visionaries, this collection of broken and antiquated seats have been fortified and revamped with paint, fabric, trim, and a helping of TLC.
 Witness how, thanks to the patience and skill of these wonder-workers, each piece has been transformed into a better version of its former self.